Medium Modification of \gamma-jets in High-energy Heavy-ion Collisions

-For initial configurations of $\gamma$-jets, we use HIJING \cite{Wang:1991hta} for p + p collisions at $\sqrt{s}=2.76$ TeV with a trigger on the transverse momentum transfer $q_{T}\ge 30$ GeV in the CM frame of two colliding partons.
+For initial configurations of $\gamma$ jets, we use { HIJING} \cite{Wang:1991hta} for $p+p$ collisions at $\sqrt{s}=2.76$ TeV with a trigger on the transverse momentum transfer $q_{T}\ge 30$ GeV in the c.m. frame of two colliding partons.
 Further selections are made for events with $p_{T}^\gamma > 60 $ GeV.
-Jet shower partons, including those from both initial and final-state radiation, are transported through a thermal medium within the LBT model.
-The final partons, including ``negative'' partons, are used for jet reconstruction using a modified version of the anti-$k_t$ algorithm in FASTJET \cite{Cacciari:2011ma}, in which energies and momenta of ``negative'' partons are subtracted from the final jet observables.
-Energies of jets reconstructed from final hadrons and partons differ only about 1 GeV in p + p collisions from HIJING.
+Jet shower partons, including those from both initial- and final-state radiation, are transported through a thermal medium within the LBT model.
+The final partons, including negative partons, are used for jet reconstruction using a modified version of the anti-$k_t$ algorithm in { FASTJET} \cite{Cacciari:2011ma}, in which energies and momenta of negative partons are subtracted from the final jet observables.
+The energies of jets reconstructed from the final hadrons and partons differ only about 1 GeV in $p+p$ collisions from { HIJING}.